Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Expected Payoff Objectives

 \section{Expected Payoff Objectives}

 We show how upper and lower bounds on the strategy complexity of optimal strategies for $\limsupppexp$ and $\liminfppexp$ follow directly from results on the $\limsupppobj$ and $\liminfppobj$ objectives, respectively.
-This allows us to solve two open problem from Sudderth \cite[p.1 and p.11]{Sudderth:2020}.
+This allows us to solve two open problems from \cite[p.43 and p.53]{Sudderth:2020}.